redwrasse/querycompletion/README.md

 query completion
 ---

 Query completion from a collection of next-character LSTM models.
+Weights for some pre-trained models for n = ... are included.
+You will need a contiguous sequence of n= models trained to perform query completion.

 ### Background
 See www.redwrasse.io/supplementals/querycompletion